-How much Dr Disrespect's insane new PC costs | Dexerto.com
+How much Dr Disrespect’s insane gaming PC costs

 Twitch superstar Dr Disrespect has shocked his fans by revealing his brand new PC live on stream, with a flashy trailer and a hefty price tag to boot.

-The variety content creator has a whopping 4.3 million followers on the streaming platform, at the time of writing, and members of the famed Champions Club will be wondering how they too can get on the same level as the self-professed best video gamer in the world.
+As one of the biggest content creators today, Doc spared no expense in designing his state-of-the-art gaming rig.

-Well, during a broadcast on May 20, they were given some details on how to catch up with the top dog as Doc showed off a number of parts for his new build.
+During a broadcast on May 20, members of the Champions Club were given some details on how to catch up with the top dog as Doc showed off a number of parts for his latest build.

 As ever, fans couldn’t help but think about how much it will have cost to assemble.
 After all, we could all do with a bit more speed, violence, and momentum in our gaming lives.